usaid-cs/yesterday-i-learned/random.md

 - [Equity dilution is enormous when multiplied by rounds.](https://techcrunch.com/2011/10/13/understanding-how-dilution-affects-you-at-a-startup/) However, some of the time, this dilution is offset by the increase in valuation between rounds ("maybe you are worth more now")
 - [**The Earth is flat.**](https://wiki.tfes.org/Frequently_Asked_Questions) All cameras are flawed.
 Ships and planes prove our point.
 No one has gone to the South Pole and lived.
 The Earth is propped up by a giant U-shaped magnet.
 The Earth has been accelerating upwards for thousands of years at 9.81m/s/s (so, now travelling at around 2 trillion m/s).
 At this great speed we have a tiny sun and tiny moon still above the spy, shining just the Earth (and some other spherical planets... no idea why they are spherical though). _This is not a joke, and We are not kidding._
 - [Round trip time between two instances in the same datacenter](https://people.eecs.berkeley.edu/~rcs/research/interactive_latency.html) is around 1ms.
-- [The highest rate of unemployment in the US was 10.4% in 1983.](http://www.multpl.com/unemployment/table) Even in 2008~2010, unemployment did not break 10%.
-Therefore, 10% is serious business.
-[Greece is at 22%.](https://www.statista.com/statistics/268830/unemployment-rate-in-eu-countries/)
 - Samsung Pay can emulate a magnetic stripe using ["a tiny coil that shoots out the same magnetic code that those readers normally get from your credit card"](https://www.theverge.com/2015/8/13/9146965/samsung-pay-mobile-payment-credit-card-readers-date), called MST.
 - Summer sausages are designed to last without refrigeration.
 They are usually cured, mostly made with scrap meats, and are wrapped in cloth/paper rather than intestines.
 - The Achilles' heel story involves his mother washing his entire body with magic water except for his heel.
 Then he got shot in the heel at war one day and died.